[Administrative Regulation]

 Rodrigues v.
 American National Can, 4329 CRB-7-00-12 (January 2, 2002).

-The board denied the claimant’s Motion to Submit Additional Evidence where the claimant sought to introduce medical reports from physicians whom he visited after the close of the formal hearing.
-The board explained that the claimant could have acquired these reports prior to the formal hearing in preparation of his case.
-See, Rodrigues, § 31-279-3; § 31-296, Voluntary agreements (discontinuance of payments); § 31-298.
+CRB denied Motion to Submit Additional Evidence where claimant sought to introduce medical reports from physicians whom he saw after close of formal hearing.
+Reports could have been acquired prior to formal.
+See also, Rodrigues, § 31-279-3, § 31-296.
+Voluntary agreements (discontinuance of payments), § 31-298.
+Prior decision at Rodrigues, 4043 CRB-5-99-4 (July 26, 2000), § 31-301.
+Appeal procedure, Factual findings, § 31-308a.

 Briggs v.
 American Medical Response, 4302 CRB-3-00-9 (September 24, 2001).